 From American Roentgen Ray Society

-The study will be presented May 5, during the American Roentgen Ray Society Annual Meeting in San Diego.
+Dr. Harisinghani will present the study May 5 during the American Roentgen Ray Society Annual Meeting in San Diego.

 Additional Contact Information: